 At the completion of the day, as night approached, the Shepherd David would hold his rod over the sheep at the entrance of the safe enclosure he had prepared for them and he would make every one of his sheep pass one by one under his rod.
 In this way the Shepherd David would personally examine each one of his sheep so that he might attend to any wound that they might have.

 In the battle of young David with Goliath we can begin to understand the meaning of why Messiah ben Yosef was prophetically referred to by Jacob (Genesis 49:24) as being the Shepherd and the Rock (אבן-literally Stone) in the mysterious (prophetic) first mention of him in the Torah.

 David is the Lord’s anointed.
 He is the Warrior-Shepherd (הלוחם-הרועה).
 He is the deliverer of Israel.
 He is a type of his greater ancestor the Messiah.
 In simple trust in Adonai (his God and our God) David overthrew the enemies of his (our) people.
 David slew Goliath.

 The giant Goliath is a type of man’s sin nature, the flesh (yetzer ha-ra; the evil inclination).
 The flesh is composed of the evil intellect, will, emotion, behavior and relational life of the world.
 The lord of this evil inclination and social-conditioning is the evil one.

 David is a type of the Messiah.
-Like David, Messiah was sent by His Father on a mission to meet with his brethren.
+Like David, Messiah was sent by his Father on a mission to meet with his brethren.

-The Messiah was sent to seek out and assist his brethren who were among the army of Israel.
+The Messiah was sent to seek out and assist his Jewish brethren who were among the army of Israel.
 Like David, Messiah’s brothers were being beaten and humiliated by Satan’s champion.

 David is a type of the Messiah, the Warrior-Shepherd who the heavenly Father sent into the world.